nordic-institute/X-Road-development/WORKFLOW.md

 - Does the build and the test cases work?
 - Does the packaging work (Ubuntu & RHEL)?
 - Can the software be installed on a clean system (Ubuntu & RHEL)?
-- Can the software version be upgraded from the previous `X-Road/master` version?
+- Can the software version be upgraded from two previous `X-Road/master` version?

 12.2.6 SonarQube (LTS) static analysis